sim1-dev/zoniabot/README.md

-# Telegram Echo Bot
+# Telegram Zonia Game Bot

-This is a sample Telegram Bot written in PHP running on Heroku
+This is a sample Telegram Game Bot written in PHP by @TeamBallo